Stability analysis of a branching diffusion solver for semilinear heat equations: Conclusion

+In this paper, we have have derived sufficient growth conditions on coefficients that ensure the validity of an extension of the classical Feynman--Kac representation to a class of semilinear parabolic PDE systems.
+This approach allows us to represent the solution of the PDE system as the expectation of a functional of a coded branching diffusion process, providing a probabilistic interpretation and computational method for solving such PDEs.
+Numerical experiments are presented in dimension up to 1000.

-\paragraph{Acknowledgement.} This research is supported by the National Research Foundation, Singapore.
-The work of Q. Huang is supported by the Start-Up Research Fund of Southeast University under Grant No. RF1028624194 and the Jiangsu Provincial Scientific Research Center of Applied Mathematics under Grant No. BK20233002.
+\paragraph{Acknowledgement.} The work of Q. Huang is supported by the National Natural Science Foundation of China under Grant No. 12501241, the Basic Research Program of Jiangsu under Grant No. BK20251280, the Zhishan Young Scholar Program of Southeast University, the Start-Up Research Fund of Southeast University under Grant No. RF1028624194, and the Jiangsu Provincial Scientific Research Center of Applied Mathematics under Grant No. BK20233002.

 [1]{$^{#1}$} \cprime{$'$} \polhk#1{\setbox0=\hbox{#1}{\ooalign{\hidewidth \lower1.5ex\hbox{`}\hidewidth\crcr\unhbox0}}} \polhk#1{\setbox0=\hbox{#1}{\ooalign{\hidewidth \lower1.5ex\hbox{`}\hidewidth\crcr\unhbox0}}} \cprime{$'$}